Trump's troop talk again rattles Germany's security assumptions | DW | 13.06.2019

 The Greens' position is more visible than ever, given that the party came in second among German parties in the recent European Parliament elections, and just last week a study revealed them leading all German parties in national polling, including Merkel's ruling CDU.

-However, the Green lawmakers underlined that they are against "abstract spending goals," which is how they characterize the 2014 agreement among NATO members to boost national defense spending to two percent of respective GDP by 2024.
+However, the Green lawmakers underlined that they are against "abstract spending goals," which is how they characterize the 2014 agreement among NATO members to boost national defense spending to 2% of respective GDP by 2024.

 Germany is a long way from getting there, a fact that Trump has often and openly criticized.
 By contrast, he holds up Poland — which has made good on the spending pledge — as a model NATO member.
 The suggestion of moving troops out of Germany in favor of Poland fits neatly with his frequent lecturing the former and complimenting the latter.